qcscine/molassembler/NOTES.rst

    MOLFile, then permute and generate 3D structures of both stereoisomers.

 - Test IO
 - Transition to CTest ?
 - Change unscoped enums to scoped enums with enum class
 - Use ranking of substituents to produce consistent numbering of atoms and identification of identicality
-- If anything starts failing, improve test coverage.
-Only basic tests for many components so far.
 - Should PositionCollection really be a member of Molecule?
 I don't think so
 - Should AromaticRing really be a GraphFeature?
 Isn't that somewhat a misnomer anyway?
 The whole necessity for their existence was that the connectivity of